NickHeap2/yortal/README.md

 ```

 Fetching specs from SwaggerHub is slow and you may get rate limited so it is off by default.
+Getting lambda concurrency is also off by default as it has delays to prevcnt it getting rate limited.

 ## Setup